tonythai12/Generating-and-Solving-Mazes-in-Minecraft-C-/README.md

 - Added documentation for all functions
 - Creation of all test cases

 See commit history for more information.
 It should be noted that @tonythai12 had trouble with VSCode and as a result was unable to push their share of the workload (as listed above).
 Other contributors have assumed @tonythai12's workload.
 VSCode would not allow @tonythai12 to commit for a period of time.
 Forced to delete the majority of their commits in order to solve VSCode issues (this is evident and highlighted in the checkpoints through class).
-It should also be noted that @ravisidhu007 was unable to reply on MS Teams  in regards to assumptions about maze generation and the recursive backtracking algorithm.

 **Ruwan has recommended that this group be individually marked for this assignment.**